-with-foreign-object -- Wraps the allocation of a foreign object around a body of code.

-with-foreign-object

-with-foreign-object (var type) &body body => form-return

-var The variable name to bind. type The type of foreign object to allocate.
+with-foreign-object - Wraps the allocation of a foreign object around a body of code.
+Macro with-foreign-object (var type) & body body => form-return var The variable name to bind. type The type of foreign object to allocate.
 This parameter is evaluated. form-return The result of evaluating the body .